Frequently Asked Questions

 How does Berklee resolve equity reports?

-Berklee takes seriously and responds to every reported equity violation we receive.
+Berklee responds to every reported equity violation we receive.
 However, that response does not always include a full, formal investigation.
 Every report is reviewed on a case-by-case basis, and Berklee considers many different ways of addressing the report.

 Even if Berklee does not resolve a case by a full, formal investigation, we always seek to stop the reported behavior, minimize the negative impact that behavior has on others, and prevent that behavior from happening again.
 In working towards those goals, Berklee considers many options for responding, some of which can occur in addition to a full, formal investigation.